msoygen/jekyll-theme-chirpy/_posts/2021-01-27-happy-game-jam.md

 *Hypercasual runner game based around physics and satisfying or frustrating gameplay.*

 There are two key points in the theme.
-Happy Game Jam organizers explains them as follows,
+Happy Game Jam organizers explained them as follows,

 First, physics:
   - It's intuitive,